 Costs of tissue sales consist primarily of tissue and device manufacturing costs.
 Costs of tissue sales increased by 12% or \$201,412 to \$1,832,967 from \$1,631,555 for the nine months ended September 30, 2009.
-The increase was the result of increased costs associated with our higher sales.
-In addition, during the third quarter of 2009, the Company recorded an adjustment which increased Cost of tissue sales and decreased the Company's inventory value by approximately \$669,000.
-During the quarter, the Company implemented an enterprise accounting system which enabled the Company to more accurately track each inventory item and assign a specific cost per item compared to the prior system which utilized an average cost per lot item produced for 2009.
-Accordingly, as a result of the information derived from the new system, the Company treated the adjustment as a change in accounting estimate which resulted in an increase of Cost of tissue sales for 2009 of approximately \$669,000, primarily related to the Company's OsteoSponge product, which had a large increase in sales in 2009.
+The increase was the result of increased costs associated with our higher sales partially offset by an inventory adjustment of the Company's biologics inventory of \$669,000 which resulted in higher cost of sales as a percentage of revenue in the third quarter of 2009.
 Our gross profit margin for the nine months ended September 30, 2010 was 82% compared to 69% for the comparable prior year period.
-Excluding the Company's above noted change in accounting estimate the Company's gross margin was 81.5% for the nine months ended September 30, 2009.
+Excluding the Company's above noted inventory adjustment, the Company's gross margin was 81.5% for the nine months ended September 30, 2009.